Table of Contents

 - Higher Messages Per Second (MPS) by ‘trusted’ numbers than previously used long code numbers.

-- Increased deliverability, with fewer instants of being blocked or marked as spam.
+- Increased deliverability, with fewer instances of being blocked or marked as spam.

 - Better responses from contacts since 10DLC requires consent to be received.